CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 ### Task 5: Add code to create a queue client and create a queue

-Now it's time to add code to create the queue storage client and create a queue.
+In this task, you will create the queue client and provision a new queue in your storage account, establishing the core resource your application will interact with.

 1. Locate the **// ADD CODE TO CREATE A QUEUE CLIENT AND CREATE A QUEUE** comment and add the following code directly after the comment.
 Be sure to review the code and comments.